ppggff/vagrant-qemu/README.md

 * `image_path` - The path to qcow2 image for box-less VM, default is nil value
 * `qemu_dir` - The path to QEMU's install dir, default: `/opt/homebrew/share/qemu`
 * `extra_qemu_args` - The raw list of additional arguments to pass to QEMU.
 Use with extreme caution. (see "Force Multicore" below as example)
+* `extra_netdev_args` - extra, comma-separated arguments to pass to the -netdev parameter.
+Use with caution. (see "Force Local IP" below as example)

 These can be set like typical provider-specific configuration: